mouatacim1/Data-pipeline-Pyspark/README.md

-# Data-pipeline-Pyspark
+# Introduction

 This repository is to build a data pipeline using PySpark.
-The original is data is about
+The data source is an e-commerce dataset stored in a json file.
+The aim of this project is build a spark pipeline that transforms data so that it could be directly loaded into the target dataset without any other changes.

 ## Pre-processing